ding-yan/Adaf-Spectrogram/README.md

 > 1. Please download the dataset manually before running any scripts.
 > 2. Run the Stage scripts first (which include data selection and labeling).
 > 3. Generate the spectrograms as needed (Original, Mel, Adaf).
+>    * Please modify the spectrogram generation parameters according to your needs.
 > 4. Finally, run model training and evaluation (CNN or ViT).